mwpowellhtx/MicroMapper/README.md

 --------------------------------
 MicroMapper is a spinoff project based on [AutoMapper]( http://github.com/AutoMapper/AutoMapper/).
 The problem of mapping is a deceptively complex one, in which the aim of this library is the getting rid of code that mapped one object to another.
 This type of code is rather tedious and boring to write, which provides the motivation to solve the problem in concise manner.

 Additionally, MicroMapper permits extensible use of different mapper contexts.
-Let's say you have ``Controller A`` and ``Controller B`` each with its own set of mapping concerns, neither of which with shared mapping concerns. ``Mapper`` is provided for backwards historical purposes only and will eventually be fully removed from this repository.
+Let's say you have ``Controller A`` and ``Controller B`` each with its own set of mapping concerns, neither of which with shared mapping concerns. ``Mapper`` is provided for historical purposes only and will eventually be fully removed from this repository.
 New users of MicroMapper should direct their efforts to using ``MapperContext`` instead.

 ```C#
 public abstract class Controller